Discrimination against transgender men

+Worldwide, transgender men and transmasculine people face prejudice and stigmatization that affect their everyday lives.
+(Note: While the issues discussed here affect both transgender men and other transmasculine individuals, the article generally refers to only transgender men for the sake of brevity.)
+This discrimination comes in many forms and especially affects those who are not typically perceived as cisgender men.
+(Note: The word "cisgender" refers to those who are not transgender.)
+Generally, there is less research into trans men's experiences than those of cisgender LGB people or trans women, which can make it difficult to find data on the discrimination they face.
+Experiences of trans men in low- and middle-income countries are also understudied compared to those of trans men in high-income countries.

+Transgender men experience discrimination in a wide variety of settings.
+In the public sphere, this includes employment, housing, and medical discrimination.
+Trans men are especially vulnerable when attempting to access reproductive healthcare.
+Trans boys often experience bullying and harassment in the school setting.
+In the private sphere, trans men experience high rates of intimate partner violence, rape, violent crime, and physical assault.
+Trans men who have not gotten hysterectomies are also uniquely vulnerable to reproductive coercion, especially in the context of domestic violence and corrective rape.

 Discrimination against transgender men and transmasculine individuals is sometimes referred to as anti-transmasculinity, transandrophobia, or transmisandry.

 Terminology

 The discrimination experienced by transgender men has been described using various words, but none have seen widespread use.
-Terms used include anti-transmasculinity and transandrophobia.
-The rare term transmisandry is also used, though much less frequently than the equivalent term for prejudice against trans women, transmisogyny.
+Terms typically used include anti-transmasculinity and transandrophobia.
+The rare term transmisandry is also used, though much less frequently than the term for prejudice against trans women, transmisogyny.

-Julia Serano, who coined transmisogyny in 2007, commented in 2021 that "misogyny may intersect with transphobia in different ways" for transgender men as opposed to transgender women, which "doesn't necessarily make transmisogyny 'wrong'; it may simply mean that we need additional language."
+Julia Serano, who coined transmisogyny in 2007, commented in 2021 that "misogyny may intersect with transphobia in different ways" for transgender men as opposed to transgender women, which "doesn't necessarily make [the term] transmisogyny 'wrong'; it may simply mean that we need additional language."

 Instances

 Lack of visibility

-Transgender men historically did not enjoy much visibility due to lack of awareness that female-to-male transition existed.
-Historian Susan Stryker notes that though Reed Erickson, a wealthy trans man, funded much of the inchoate, "often-confusing maze" of medical providers in the United States treating trans people, they tended not to be focused on the needs of trans men in practice.
-In 1968, Mario Martino founded Labyrinth, the first counselling organization exclusively concerned with the care of trans men, to help other trans men navigate the process of medical and social transition through these providers.
+Transgender men historically did not enjoy much visibility due to lack of awareness that female-to-male (FTM) transition existed.
+Historian Susan Stryker notes that though Reed Erickson, a wealthy trans man, funded much of the inchoate, "often-confusing maze" of medical providers in the United States treating trans people, they tended not to be focused on the needs of trans men.
+In 1968, Mario Martino founded Labyrinth, the first counselling organisation exclusively concerned with the care of trans men, to help other trans men navigate the process of medical and social transition through these providers.